SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 #### Enable Automated Tuning logs

-By default all the tuning options are not enabled, you can enable it at server or database level by following the instructions in [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/automatic-tuning-enable?view=azuresql#azure-portal-1).
+By default, all the tuning options are not enabled, You can enable them at the server or database level by following the instructions in [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/automatic-tuning-enable?view=azuresql#azure-portal-1).

 <img src={useBaseUrl('img/integrations/microsoft-azure/Azure-SQL-Automated-Tuning.png')} alt="Configure Automated Tuning" style={{border: '1px solid gray'}} width="800" />